ankitaiisc/ankitaiisc.github.io/_posts/gradschool.md

 ## Tools
 <ul>
   <li> Are you an auditory learner?
 This <a href="https://www.naturalreaders.com/">app</a> may help (and many more like this one, no endorsements intended).
-I find it useful to read aloud my own writing to find fluency flaws.
+I find it helpful to read aloud my writings and find fluency flaws.